baloneymath/baloneymath.github.io/_pages/about.md

 My research interests include physical design, CAD for analog/mixed signal designs, logic synthesis, and emerging technology.

 I have received the 3rd-place award in the CAD contest at ICCAD 2018, and the 3rd-place award in the Initial Detailed Routing contest of ISPD 2018.
 I have interned at Synopsys and NVIDIA Research.
+I am grateful that my work is supported by the [NVIDIA Graduate Fellowship](https://www.nvidia.com/en-us/research/graduate-fellowships/).

 News
 ======
+* 12/2021: Hao recieved the [NVIDIA Graduate Fellowship](https://www.nvidia.com/en-us/research/graduate-fellowships/).
+Cheers!!

 * 11/2021: Our paper, *Routability-Aware Placement for Advanced FinFET Mixed-Signal Circuits using Satisfiability Modulo Theories*, is accepted by DATE 2022.
 Cheers!

 * 09/2021: One co-authored paper, *Generative-Adversarial-Network-Guided Well-Aware Placement for Analog Circuits*, is accepted by ASP-DAC 2022.
 Cheers!